What are the Causes of Joint Stiffness?

 Most people will experience joint stiffness at some point.
-Age is a common cause of joint stiffness mainly due to length of use.
-When age is the major reason for joint stiffness, any number of joints can be affected.
-Common causes include:
+Age is a common cause of joint stiffness, mainly due to length of use.
+When age is the primary reason for joint stiffness, any number of joints can be affected.
+Common joint stiffness causes include:

 Bursitis